 - Snow Play…Inside!
 If the temperatures are truly too cold to go outside, bring the outdoors in.
 Collect snow in buckets and put it into the bathtub.
 Put waterproof gloves on your children and let them lean over the side of the tub and make snow sculptures and snowballs before it all melts.
 Minimal fuss and mess, and clean-up is as easy as running the faucet.

 - Construct a Bird Feeder.
-Your kids may have noticed that despite the dropping temperatures and the rain and snow, there are still animals outside, namely, birds!
+Your kids may have noticed that despite the dropping temperatures and the rain and snow, there are still animals outside — namely, birds!
 Birds have a difficult time finding food in the winter, but you can help them out by making homemade bird feeders.
-Fill an empty toilet paper roll with peanut butter and popcorn, or birdseed if you have some on hand, and make simple feeders to disperse outside.
+Fill an empty toilet paper roll or gutted grapefruit half with peanut butter and popcorn, or birdseed if you have some on hand, and make simple feeders to disperse outside.